briansmith/ring/README.md

 *ring*
 ======

-*ring* is a crypto library in Rust based on BoringSSL's crypto primitive implementations.
+*ring* is a crypto library for Rust based on BoringSSL's crypto primitive implementations.

 Particular attention is being paid to making it easy to build and integrate